 The Montgomery County Government and the Chesapeake Bay Trust announce a grant program to support watershed restoration and outreach projects throughout Montgomery County.
 This program aims to promote initiatives and projects which will improve water quality in Montgomery County’s local streams and waterways through public engagement, education, and on-the-ground restoration.

-What this funds: The Montgomery County Watershed Restoration and Outreach Grant Program funds public outreach and stewardship projects, community-based restoration water quality implementation projects, tree planting and reforestation projects, and litter reduction projects in the Anacostia River Watershed using trash traps.
+What this funds: The Clean Water Montgomery Grant Program funds public outreach and stewardship projects, community-based restoration water quality implementation projects, tree planting and reforestation projects, and litter reduction projects in the Anacostia River Watershed.
 Projects should educate and engage residents in watershed improvement while achieving measurable impacts and sustainable behavior change.
 Creative and innovative proposals are encouraged.
 Together, these efforts will restore and protect the local rivers and streams of Montgomery County.

 Who can apply: Non-profit organizations with 501(c)(3) status or other status (e.g. 501(c)(4)) for non-profit organizations, such as local watershed groups, faith-based organizations, service and civic groups, and more.

 Implementation project location: Montgomery County, Maryland outside the municipalities of Rockville, Gaithersburg, and Takoma Park.

 Is match required?
 Match is encouraged but is not required other than for permeable paver installation.
 For permeable paver installation projects, the budget should include a 20% match from the property owner or entity receiving the permeable paver installation, which may or may not be the applicant organization.
 Preference will be given to projects with match and/or in-kind services.